GJorge07/GJorge07/README.md

 **Hello, Guys**

- I am  a first-period Computer Science student at the Federal University of Paraná (UFPR).
+ I am  a second-period Computer Science student at the Federal University of Paraná (UFPR).
 I want to improve my technological skills to become a qualified professional and to help the technological world with my knowledge.
 If you want, you can reach me on my linkedin.
 Thanks!

 ---